Stereo Realist: Slide film

 Other slide films are still available and can be used.
-For example, Velvia from Fuji and the (as of 2016) upcoming slide films from Film Ferrania.
+Primarily Ektachrome, Velvia, and Provia still being available in the 2020s.

 Digital stereo photography

 Digital photography is changing the stereo photography market.
 Stereo photographers have always been keen experimenters, and many are now using two digital cameras and projecting stereo using data projectors and polarizing lenses.

 With the recent popularity of 3D movies, 3D televisions and 3D computer gaming, there has been a renewed interest in stereo photography.
 Consumer stereo digital cameras are starting to appear on the market (such as the Fujifilm FinePix Real 3D W1 and its successor, the W3), but have yet to become as well known as the Stereo Realist in its day, though the Fuji W3 has already outsold the Stereo Realist, and is expected to outsell all the 1950s stereo cameras combined by September 2011.

 Use and availability

 There are still dedicated Stereo Realist camera users, and active stereo photography clubs around the world.